jrjones/blog.jrj.org/pages/vr.md

    caption: "JRJ's 2015 trip to Florence, Italy"
 ---

-<p>2016 is the year we get to find out whether or not Virtual Reality is going to be a thing.
-Personally, I believe it will be a successful niche in 2016, reaching mainstream adoption within the decade. </p>
+<p>2016 was the year the new generation of Virtual Reality headsets launched for consumers.
+Personally, I believe Immersive Technologies like VR and Augmented Reality/Mixed Realitty will be a successful niche in 2017 and 2018, reaching mainstream adoption within the decade. </p>
-<p>Most of my discussion will be about VR, but I'll also occasionally talk about related immersive technologies like Augmented Reality (AR.)</p>

 <h3>Projects and Presentations</h3>
 <ul>